Ujwalmahajan777/rag_chrome_extension/README.md

 Edit
 http://127.0.0.1:8000
 5️⃣ Load the Chrome Extension
-Open Chrome → Go to chrome://extensions/
+Open Chrome and go to:

+arduino
+Copy
+Edit
+chrome://extensions/
-Enable Developer mode (top right)
+Enable Developer mode (top right corner).

-Click Load unpacked
+Click Load unpacked.

-Select the extension/ folder from this project
+Select the extension/ folder from this project.

 📷 Usage
+Open any webpage.

-Enter a webpage URL in the extension popup
+Click the extension icon.

-Wait until it shows "You can now ask questions"
+Wait for the message "You can now ask questions".

-Type your question in the black input box
+Type your question in the black input box.

-View the answer in the chat interface
+View the AI-generated answer in the popup.

 🛠 Possible Improvements
-Add streaming responses for real-time answer generation
+Add streaming responses for real-time answers.

-Deploy the backend to cloud for public use
+Deploy backend to cloud hosting (Railway, Render) for public use.

-Support multi-page context
+Support multi-page context.

+Improve response speed with model & retrieval optimizations.

+Upgrade UI to Streamlit for richer interactions.